mikadosoftware/devmanual/docs/conceptchapters/landscapestrategy.rst

 telling us what config data exists for our systems.
 This is *fine* but it really quickly hits limits.
 SOmething like APache Zookeeper is the next logical step, but that is waay more complicated to set up.
-So we start witht he simplest possible, and point to where to take the next steps.
+So we start witht he simplest possible, and point to where to take the next steps. m

+Also for sales marketing

+ICE Cube
+Impact
+Confidence
+Ease

+Gives us priorities for sales and marketing efforts

+This gives us some ideas of hot tomimplement to strategic landscape we see